jatinsharma114/pipeline1/readme.txt

 kubernetes        ClusterIP   10.96.0.1       <none>        443/TCP        7h22m
 spring-boot-app   NodePort    10.187.128.26   <none>        80:31961/TCP   76m

+>> When type : NodePort
 Now to access the container inside the Pod you can hit the
 <minikubeIp>:<servicePort>
 192.168.49.2:31961

+>> When type : LoadBalancer
+loadbancerHostname/home

 ----------------------------------------------------------------------------------------------------------------------